Anti-bullying policy

 Key Points:

-Mobile phones and similar smart devices (smart watches, ear-pods, etc.) are not permitted in any learning spaces (this extends to extra-curricular activities inside and outside of school where the teacher/organiser deems this necessary)
+Mobile phones and similar smart devices (smart watches, ear-pods, etc.) are not permitted at Engadine High School (this extends to extra-curricular activities inside and outside of school where the teacher/organiser deems this necessary)

-Mobile phones and similar smart devices are not permitted to be used during transition times between learning periods (when moving from one class to the next, when accessing the bathroom, when in sick bay, etc.)
+Mobile phones and similar smart devices are not permitted to be used during class time, lunch and recess, transition times between learning periods (when moving from one class to the next, when accessing the canteen, the bathroom, when in sick bay, etc.)

 Inappropriate mobile phone/device use results in the device being immediately confiscated and storied in the Office.
 The device can be collected at the end of the school day unless otherwise determined by Principal/Deputy Principal.
-Two confiscations lead to an after-school detention, Warning of Suspension and the requirement that a parent collects the device, and three will result in a Suspension for continued disobedience
+Repeated infringements will result in further consequences.

 1 Purpose and Rationale

 1.1.
-The widespread ownership of mobile phones, including associated paraphernalia such as ear-pods and smart watches, among students requires that school administrators, teachers, students, and parents take steps to ensure that such mobile phones are used responsibly at school.
-This Policy is designed to ensure that potential issues involving mobile phones can be clearly identified and addressed.
+The widespread ownership of mobile phones, including associated paraphernalia such as ear-pods and smart watches, among students requires that school administrators, teachers, students, and parents take steps to ensure that such mobile phones and smart devices are used responsibly at school.
+This Policy is designed to ensure that potential issues affecting learning and wellbeing involving mobile phones can be clearly identified and addressed.

 1.2.
 Engadine High School accepts that parents may give their children mobile phones to communicate and possibly to protect them from everyday ‘risks’ involving personal security and safety.
 Parents may also be concerned about children travelling alone on public transport, commuting long distances to school and/or any health conditions.

 1.3.
-Engadine High School has established this Policy for personal mobile phones that provides teachers, students and parents guidelines and instructions for the expected appropriate use of this technology during school hours.
+Engadine High School has established this Policy for personal mobile phones and smart devices that provides teachers, students and parents guidelines and instructions for the expected appropriate use of this technology during school hours.

 1.5.
-Students at Engadine High School are not permitted to use personal mobile phones or othersmart devices during class time and in learning environments under any circumstances, without a‘Principal’s Exemption’.
-This does not apply to devices (E.g. laptops or iPads) that students bring aspart of the school’s BYOD policy, though these should be used at the classroom teacher’s discretion.
+Students at Engadine High School are not permitted to use personal mobile phones or other smart devices whilst on school grounds under any circumstances, without a ‘Principal’s Exemption’.
+This does not apply to devices (E.g. laptops or iPads) that students bring as part of the school’s BYOD policy, though these should be used at the classroom teacher’s discretion.

 1.6.
-Phone use during class time is defined as the phone and/or device being visible, in use or foundto be actively transmitting any information, including during bathroom visits.
+Phone use on school grounds is defined as the phone and/or device being visible, in use or found to be actively transmitting any information, including during bathroom visits.

 1.7.
-Phones are not permitted for use as clocks, watches, calculators, alarms, timetables or camerasunder any circumstances in classrooms and learning environments.
+Phones are not permitted for use as clocks, watches, calculators, alarms, timetables, cameras or for use at the canteen, under any circumstances in classrooms and learning environments.

+1.8.
+Students, their parents and/or guardians are encouraged to read and familiarise themselves with this Policy if students intend to bring mobile phones and/or similar devices to school.

 1.9.
-Students, their parents and/or guardians are encouraged to read and familiarise themselveswith this Policy if students intend to bring mobile phones and/or similar devices to school.

-1.10.
-This Policy for mobile phones and similar devices also applies to students during school excursions, camps and extra-curricular activities, at the discretion of the Principal.
+This Policy for mobile phones and similar devices also applies to students during sport, school excursions, camps, and extra-curricular activities, at the discretion of the Principal.
+(Unless otherwise stated by the teacher organising the Variation to Routine.

 2. Responsibilities

-2.2.
+2.3.
 Parents should be aware if their child takes a mobile phone and/or smart device (or like technology) to school.
-They are not permitted to use this device in classrooms and learning environments during lesson time, without the permission of the Principal.
+They are not permitted to use this device in on school grounds, without the permission of the Principal.

 2.4.
 Engadine High School will support students to use their mobile phones and smart devices in a safe and responsible way.
 Each year, time will be allocated to communicate to all students about expected behaviours regarding mobile phone.
 This will include digital citizenship education about safe and ethical use of mobile phones and social media.